Welcome to the future of finance. It’s a great time to join the revolution.

 1) You control and own your crypto

 In ZenGo, your crypto is “on-chain” and controlled by you.
-That means that your funds are not stored in a centralized database, like a bank or an exchange, but distributed across a global network of independent machines (also called miners) that maintain a safe record of your transactions and guarantee their security.
+That means that your funds are not stored in a centralized database, like a bank or an exchange (like Coinbase, or Paypal or Robinhood), but distributed across a global network of independent machines (also called miners) that maintain a safe record of your transactions and guarantee their security.
 ZenGo is just your safe and simple gateway to the blockchain.